-Like all Net Lawman documents, our templates are in Microsoft Word format.
+Like all Net Lawman documents, our shareholder agreement templates are in Microsoft Word format.
 The main advantage of a Word document is that you are not restricted in what you can edit - you really can create an agreement that fits your business.
 Of course, as your business grows, you can also revisit the document and amend it as necessary.
 Features within Word such as Track Changes allow you to collaborate with other owners easily.

-The law in this shareholders' agreement
+The law in these shareholders agreements

 Our guidance notes make it clear which paragraphs you can safely edit or delete, and which we recommend leaving as drawn.

 Templates in plain English

 As a former director of numerous private and publicly listed companies, he includes practical, “real world” considerations.
 These agreements are comprehensive in the cover of legal and management issues.

-Special provisions covered
+Special provisions covered in our shareholders' agreements

-All these documents include provision for valuation of the shares of a departing shareholder by reference to a valuation based on your instructions to an accountant.
+All these shareholder agreement templates include provision for valuation of the shares of a departing shareholder by reference to a valuation based on your instructions to an accountant.
 The valuation depends on the parameters used, so your instructions are critical.
-We have provided a comprehensive version which you can edit according to the deal you wish to strike with a selling shareholder.
+For example, you might choose to use a multiple of average EBITDA over a certain number of years, or a multiple of average net assets.

-These provisions are included in our agreement for an institutional investor because it is in that situation where they are most sought after, but the presence of an institutional investor is not a pre-requisite for using them.
+These provisions are included in our shareholders' agreement for an institutional investor because it is in that situation where they are most sought after, but the presence of an institutional investor is not a pre-requisite for using them.